bartekkochutek/website-copy/pages/how_do_mentor_queues_work.md

 Queues are ordered algorithmically, but fundamentally acts like first-in-first-out queues with core exercises prioritised over side exercises, and those submitted in "Mentored Mode" prioritised over those in "Independent Mode".

+The position in queue is based on first submission (next submissions will not reset it to the end of queue).

 Because there is no strict linear queue, and because mentors' rates of mentoring and mentoring behaviour changes daily, we currently do not provide time estimates.
 However, as a yardstick, the quickest tracks provide mentoring within a few hours, and the slowest within a few days.